Steve Burr: Hednesford Town

 On 12 September 2022, Burr left Hereford to return to first-team management with Hednesford Town.
 After just three months in charge, and with the club level on points at the bottom of the Southern League Premier Central, he was sacked by the Pitmen on 12 December 2022.

+1874 Northwich

+On 25 May 2024, Burr was appointed assistant manager at 1874 Northwich reuniting with Chris Herbert who he had worked with at Chester F.C. previously.